DinoSystem is a sandbox and open-ended wilderness survival game immersed in an ecosystem simulation. It is planned for

 Animal species currently planned are:

 We are planning to have a total of 8 to 10 species; each having its own AI specific to males, females, young, and its natural niche.
 Other species will be decided through feedback from the community after the game official release.

 Vegetation is, for now, represented by two generic species: small plants (ferns) and big plants (conifers).
 More species will be added in future developments; each with biological differences that remain consistent with historical authenticity of the geological period.

 This is where the game meets the simulation.

 You join the ecosystem as a human, stranded in this ancient world, and try to survive as long as you can in the best possible way.

-Note: Although there is no story behind this setting yet, this concept does not support the idea that humans coexisted with dinosaurs as seen in The Flintstones, or the Creation Museum.
-We are still actively working on a story that legitimizes this fictional scenario.
+Note: Although there is no story behind this setting yet, this concept does not support the idea that humans coexisted with dinosaurs as seen in The Flintstones or the Creation Museum.
+We are still working on a story that legitimizes this fictional scenario.

 As for the ecosystem model, the survival mechanics are very complex and are a core concept of the game.

 Main survival needs are:

-The needs listed above are not mere bars that go down as time passes; they are actually inter-connected, and directly related to any actions performed as well as the environment itself.
+The needs and statuses listed above are not mere bars that go up and down as time passes; they are actually inter-connected and directly related to any actions performed as well as the environment itself.

 Surviving the harsh enviroinment is a huge component of the survival aspect of DinoSystem, and temperature plays an important role in this.